soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 ### Risks & Limitations

 - **Exact match only:** the matcher does not handle typos, near-matches, or compound values.
 Each variant must be listed explicitly in the mapping file.
-- **License matching:**: license values are difficult to be harmonalized.
+- **License matching:** license values are difficult to be harmonalized.
-- **Manual mapping maintenance:**: as new data sources are harvested, new unmapped values will appear and require human review before the catalogue reflects them.
+- **Manual mapping maintenance:** as new data sources are harvested, new unmapped values will appear and require human review before the catalogue reflects them.

 ## Translation module